-- As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
+As part of the Driver Improvement Program (DIP), the Superintendent of Motor Vehicles will automatically review your driving record and can issue you further driving prohibitions if your record proves unsatisfactory.
 For more information see Driver Improvement Program page on this website

 - If you are found to have a blood alcohol content (BAC) of not less than 50 milligrams (mg) of alcohol in 100 millilitres (mL) of blood (0.05 BAC) or to be affected by drugs, you will face the regular consequences fully-licensed drivers face.
 See Driving While Affected by Drugs or Alcohol page on this website

 - Novice drivers will start over at the beginning of their 24-month (N) licensing period.
 Learners will reattempt all testing.

 Requesting a review – there is no review process available for 12-hour Roadside Suspension issued by police to GLP drivers.
 If you disagree with the actions of police, you can lodge a complaint with the police detachment identified on the 'Notice' you were given by police.

-If police have reasonable and probable grounds to believe that your driving ability is affected by alcohol and/or drugs and you had care or control of a vehicle:
+If police have reasonable grounds to believe that your driving ability is affected by alcohol and/or drugs and you had care or control of a vehicle:

-*Where a prohibition is served in relation to alcohol, you may ask police to test your BAC on an Approved Screening Device if you believe you are not affected by alcohol, however; if the test result indicates your BAC is not less than 0.05, you may face other consequences.
+*Where a prohibition is served in relation to alcohol, you may ask police to test your BAC on an Approved Screening Device if you believe your ability to drive is not affected by alcohol; however, if the test result indicates your BAC is not less than 0.05, you may face other consequences.

 - Driving prohibitions are kept on your driving record for the Superintendent of Motor Vehicles to review at any time.
 The review may result in additional sanctions under the Driver Improvement Program or a referral for you to the Responsible Driving Program and / or the Ignition Interlock Program